dniloash/Pywinter/README.md

 Numpy

-Pywinter tested in linux distributions.
+Pywinter has been tested in linux distributions.

 # User installation